ThomasBleijendaal/umbraco-custom-section/docs/custom_controllers.md

 ```

 So lots of changes.
 Let's discuss a few of them.
 First, I use the `nodeService` to fetch a `Node` from
 the backend, in order to put its name into the textfield.
-Send, I walk over all `ParentNode`s to get an
+Then, I walk over all `ParentNode`s to get an
 array of ids to feed to the `navigationService`s `syncTree` method.
 This updates the tree and highlights the
 corresponding tree element like this: